mpacielim/Amazon-Coupons/README.md

 5. They are driving in the opposite direction as the coffee house
 6. They go to a coffee house less than once a month The coffee coupon acceptance rate when taking into account all the 6 conditions above is 19.4%.

+### Next Steps & Recommendations
+The hypothesis and results above